bowman2001/hugo-mod-resource/exampleSite/content/get-resource.md

 Remote resources
 : Files with an absolute URL from anywhere on the net.

-**Warning:** The function _get-resource_ does **not fit** as a replacement for direct calls of Hugo’s resource functions in templates when the origin of a resource is predetermined and its handling needs to be specific.
+**Warning:** The function does **not fit** as a replacement for direct calls of Hugo’s resource functions in templates when the origin of a resource is predetermined and its handling needs to be specific.